Ausbildungscontest - English version

 Non-German Stations: RS(T) + serial number.

-Each German district (usually indicated by the first letter of the DOK) and each entity/country (current DXCC-entity-/WAE-country-list) counts as a multiplier on each band .
+NEW: each German district (usually indicated by the first letter of the DOK) and each entity/country (current DXCC-entity-/WAE-country-list) counts as a multiplier on each mode and each band.
 The “NM” is not a valid multiplier.

 Each complete QSO counts 1 point.
 Each complete QSO with participant using training call (DN) or newcomer license (DO) counts 2 Points.